 Recreational drug use

-Drugs such as amphetamines, cannabis (marijuana), cocaine, ecstasy, heroin, opiates, LSD and PCP increase your risk of having a stroke and developing heart disease.
+Drugs such as amphetamines, cannabis (marijuana), cocaine, ecstasy, heroin, opioids, LSD and PCP increase your risk of having a stroke and developing heart disease.
 When a stroke occurs, it often happens within hours of drug use.
 Learn more about the risk of recreational drug use.

 Stress is a part of life for just about everyone.
 Sometimes it is not easy to recognize stress because we are caught up in the flow of life.